-This really wasn’t difficult.
-But I was stressed and anxious, partly because I am always like that when I travel, but also because this was the first international trip that I took by myself.
+This would not have presented any difficulty to a sane person.
+But I was stressed and anxious, partly because I am always like that when I travel, but also because this was the first international trip that I had taken by myself.
 I felt totally exposed and vulnerable.
 I had no support system if I messed up, nobody to bail me out if I did something stupid.
-More pragmatically, I didn’t have a working phone.
+More pragmatically, I did not have a working phone.
 Anything could happen.

 Panic attacks notwithstanding, the bus was easy to find.
-Exhausted, sweaty, and shaking with nerves, I dropped my bag into the luggage compartment and climbed aboard the bus.
+Exhausted, sweaty, and shaking with nerves, I dropped my bag into the luggage compartment and climbed aboard.
 The sunlight shone harshly through the window, causing my skin to burn and my face to flush with the heat.
-The bus seemed to sit there for a long while, as passengers lazily put their stuff away and shuffled on.
+The bus seemed to sit there for a long while, as passengers lazily threw their bags into the bottom compartments, and shuffled on.

 I felt terribly self-conscious already.
 What kind of loser travels alone?
 What did these people think of me?
 Were they staring at me?
 Was I staring back?
 And why wasn’t there air conditioning?
 Finally the bus began to move, saving me from myself.
 We were off towards the eternal city.

-I couldn’t believe it: I was going to Rome!
+I could hardly believe it: I was going to Rome.
 I had been hearing about this city all my life.
-One of my all time favorite books is The Decline and Fall of the Roman Empire.
 Roman poets, generals, statesmen, emperors, philosophers, historians, slaves—the names of so many Romans were familiar to me.
 I was visiting the city where Cicero delivered his speeches, where Virgil penned his verses, and where Caesar bestrode the narrow world like a colossus.
 All these people were like characters in a long-cherished novel, creatures endowed with the aura of my imagination.
 Now I would be standing where they stood, under the same sun, sky, and stars, walking on the same soil.
 (And this is not to mention the Renaissance Italians!)